 You can find drivers for your operating system without a problem!
 Find drivers for your WiFi cards, audio cards, network cards or any other PCI peripheral.

 It does not require any library but default Windows ones.
 No Visual Studio C++ redistributed, no .NET platform, no Java.
-Windows components such as WMI (Windows Management Instrumentation) is required from PCI-Z 2.0 for motherboard and BIOS version detection..
+WMI (Windows Management Instrumentation) is required from PCI-Z 2.0 for motherboard and BIOS version detection..

 There is no installation or configuration!
 Simply run the file and wait until you get the report.
 Afterwards, right click on the line to get options (copy all data or just a segment) or export the whole list.

 The author of CPU-Z has granted me permission to use a name similar to his product.
 Thanks Franck!

 Although PCI-Z is very simple to use, there are some considerations to be taken into account.